rmunroe/appian-spear-power-tools/README.md

 ### SPT_List_HasDuplicates
-Returns true if all items in the List are unique.
-If not a list or the list is null or empty, returns false.
+Returns true if there are duplicate items in the List.
+If all items are unique, or the value passed in is not a list or the list is null or empty, returns false.
 | Parameter | Description |
 | ----------- | ----------- |
 | list | The list to check |

-#### Examples
+#### Example 1 - List of Integers with duplicate values
 ```
 a!localVariables(
   local!listOfPrimitive: { 1, 2, 3, 5, 3, 3, 4, 5, 5, 5 },